MAST Tutorial

 - They will need to shoot at the asteroid to remove debris from the treasure.

-- They will need to collect the treasure by giving instructions to a specialist team retrieve it.
+- They will need to collect the treasure by giving instructions to a specialist team to retrieve it.

 What you will NOT learn